 (The debate over protein sources is important.
 Learn more in our article [Exploring Different Protein Sources: Chicken, Beef, Fish, and More].)

-The true power of protein isn't in its quantity, but in its quality—its complete and balanced profile of amino acids for pets.
-These essential building blocks are the foundation for everything from a strong heart and sharp vision to a healthy immune system and a gleaming coat.
+The true power of protein is quality—its complete and balanced profile of amino acids for pets.
+These building blocks underpin heart health, vision, immunity, and coat condition.

-Building your pet's health starts with the right bricks.
-Discuss the importance of protein quality with your veterinarian, and trust our meal planner to build a diet that makes every single amino acid count.
+Look beyond crude protein percentage to ingredient sources.
+Discuss protein quality with your veterinarian, and trust our meal planner to build diets where every amino acid counts.